 Thank you, Jeanie, for rocking my boat.
 I live in a protected world but darkness is closing in.
 A few days ago I canceled my subscription to the Washington Post and gave another large (for me) donation to Harris-Walz.
 It’s the least I can do.
 Sending love and gratitude for this honest and courageous piece.

 Thank you very much, Elaine.
-I put my heart into this one, and it feels like you did too in your comment.
+I really put my heart into this one, and it feels like you did too in your comment.
 I’m very disappointed in the Washington Post.
 They’ll get no subscription from me.
 How interesting that you never heard this story before.
 I heard it and didn’t particularly like it.
 Nor did I get the full message as a child.
 I did think, however: How could that emperor be so stupid and gullible?
 What a silly man.
 I get it now.
 I see it on the news every day!
 May the gathering darkness soon be relit with the results of this election!